javerliyex/javerliyex/README.md

-## Hi 👋, I'm Beknur
+## Hi 👋, I'm Zhanibek

 ### Android Developer 🌟

-As a passionate Junior Android Developer, I'm dedicated to continuous learning and growth in the dynamic world of mobile development.
+As a passionate Senior Android Developer, I'm dedicated to continuous learning and growth in the dynamic world of mobile development.
 Eager to contribute my skills in Android Native Development and Multi-platform Development while embracing new challenges to expand my expertise.
 Seeking opportunities to collaborate, innovate, and make a meaningful impact in the realm of Mobile App Development.

 ### 🔧 Technical Skills